The Importance of the ALT Attribute

 They also give better image descriptions to search engine crawlers, aiding them to index an image properly.

-The Alt attribute can offer you the possibility to include those valuable keywords in regards to search engine ranking.
+The Alt attribute can offer you the possibility to include those valuable keywords in regard to search engine ranking.

 Many browsers will show what the alt text contains if you hover the cursor over an image containing the Alt attribute.